-54

-If the service primitives are long partial service invocations can be used.

-If the encoded form of the service primitive is too long, then the general block transfer mechanism can be used.
-See also Figure 66.
+Figure 54 – MSC for the DataNotification service, case 3)

 Protocol for the EventNotification service

 Upon invocation of the EventNotification.request service, the Server AL builds an EventNotificationRequest APDU.
 The possibilities to send out this APDU depend on the communication profile and the connection status of the lower layers.
 Therefore, the protocol of the EventNotification service is further discussed in the parts of IEC 62056 describing the communication profiles;